eric-brechemier/how-i-replaced-skype-with-twilio/README.md

 This is the story of how I successfully configured Twilio to get a mobile phone number which can make and receive calls from my computer.

-I described all the steps that I followed in details, including the understanding that I gained through trial and error, in separate issues:
+I have described all the steps that I followed in details, including the understanding that I gained through trial and error, in separate issues:

 * [How Skype dumped me][#1]
 * [How I compared different VOIP providers][#2]
 * [How I chose a mobile phone number on Twilio][#3]
-* [How I tried a few VOIP software phones][#4]
+* [How I tried two different VOIP software phones][#4]
 * [How I configured Twilio to send/receive phone calls][#5]
 * [How I configured Twilio to record voicemail and send it to me by email][#6]